Children Born to Caymanians

 When Parents Become Caymanians After the Child’s Birth

 If parents become Caymanian after the child is born, they can apply to the Director of WORC for formal acknowledgement for their child to become 'Caymanian by Entitlement'.
 They must demonstrate that the child is under the age of 18, has at least one Caymanian parent, and has been legally and ordinarily resident in the Cayman Islands for at least one year.
-Such children cease to be Caymanian upon turning 18 and need to apply for a 'continuation' of their Right to be Caymanian, when they have to show that they have been legally and ordinarily resident for at least five of the preceding seven years.
+Such children cease to be Caymanian upon turning 18 years of age and need to apply for a 'continuation' of their Right to be Caymanian, whereupon they have to show that they have been legally and ordinarily resident for at least five of the preceding seven years.
 Although the Act allows for applications after the age of 18, you should ideally submit the paperwork beforehand.
 This is because you don't want to hinder your child's ability to apply for a scholarship or job until their status has been confirmed and 'continued'.
 They also risk being determined to be unlawfully in the Islands and thus (if the period is long enough) ineligible to apply for 'continuation'.

 Children Born to Non-Caymanians